Special Offer

 Jot down notes during the interview.

 This is especially important if you're interviewing a number of candidates.
-It can be easy for them to become sort of a blur after you've done too many.
-Keep notes on each one, then type them up after the interview, and you'll not only have a reference that helps you keep candidates straight, but you'll be more likely to remember the details about them unaided.
-Doing this will also make the next step easier.
+It can be easy for them to become a blur after you've done many.
+Keep notes on each one, then type them up after the interview, and you'll not only have a reference that helps you keep candidates organized, but you'll be more likely to remember the details about them unaided.

 4.